umami-hep/atlas-ftag-tools/README.md

 ## Installation

-To install the package you can install from pip via
+To install the package you can install from pip using the [release on pypi](https://pypi.org/project/atlas-ftag-tools/) via

 ```
-coming soon
+pip install atlas-ftag-tools
 ```

 or you can clone the repository and install in editable mode with